Michael A. Taylor Player Props: Twins vs. Red Sox

-After batting .265 with three home runs, a walk and seven RBI in his past 10 games, Michael A. Taylor and the Minnesota Twins take on the Boston Red Sox (who will hand the ball to Corey Kluber) at 7:10 PM ET on Wednesday.
+Michael A. Taylor -- 0-for-4 in his last game -- will be in action for the Minnesota Twins against the Boston Red Sox, with Tanner Houck on the hill, on April 20 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Red Sox.
+In his previous game he had a hitless performance (0-for-4) against the Red Sox.

 Michael A. Taylor Game Info & Props vs. the Red Sox